Perry Place, named in memory of Velma Perry

 I am excited to begin the year by tracking the construction progress of Perry Place, CASA’s newest Orange County development off Merritt Mill Road in Chapel Hill/Carrboro.
 We’ve entered the first phase of construction: site work.
 This involves clearing the land,...

 - 24 of the apartments will be located in Chapel Hill and 24 will be located in Carrboro.

 - Rents for the 1 and 2-bedroom apartments will range from $350 – $950 per month, based on the tenant’s household income

 - A portion of units will be reserved for people with disabilities.

 - Rental subsidies will be accepted for all units.

-Construction is expected to begin late spring/early summer 2021.
+Construction has begun!
 While we are not yet accepting applications for these apartment units, please sign up for our email update list below.
 We will alert you via email when our applications for Perry Place open.